A necessary condition for supernova fallback invading newborn neutron-star magnetosphere: Introduction

-In order to derive the critical condition, \cite{SK18} constructed a self-similar solution for a spherically symmetric fallback accretion confronting with a relativistic outflow, which is a one-parameter family of the out- to inflow luminosity ratio.
+In order to derive the critical condition for the fallback matter to reach near the NS surface, \cite{SK18} constructed a self-similar solution for a spherically symmetric fallback accretion confronting with a relativistic outflow, which is a one-parameter family of the out- to inflow luminosity ratio.
 However, it is also important to investigate the impacts of other physical quantities, e.g., the encounter radius of the in- and outflows and the Lorentz factor of the outflow.
 To this end, we perform a suit of relativistic hydrodynamic simulations and clarify the condition for the fallback matter invading down to the NS magnetosphere.

 This paper is organized as follows.
 We describe the problem setting in Sec. \ref{sec:setup}, and show the results of the numerical simulation in Sec. \ref{sec:result}.
 We consider the implications of the results for the diversity in young NSs in Sec. \ref{sec:implication}.
 Sec. \ref{sec:discussion} is devoted to the summary and discussion.
 We use the convention of $Q_x=Q/10^x$ in cgs units unless otherwise noted.